quiyetbrul/AutoWaterPump/README.md

 In this project, I focused on the hardware side.
 I learned soldering, reading and designing electrical schematics, working with sensor channels, and building stable circuits on perfboards.
 I also learned so much more on saving and managing memory through little things like using the right data types.

 Learning computer architecture and assembly language helped me understand how to optimize the code for better performance and memory usage.
+(I learned how to [disassemble LC4 object files](https://gitfront.io/r/quiyetbrul/hrpHZyirTkfn/lc4-disassembler/) using C, converting machine code back into human-readable assembly instructions.)
 This project was a great way to apply those concepts in a practical setting.
-I saved ~200 bytes of RAM and ~1300 bytes of Flash :D (I learned how to [disassemble LC4 object files](https://gitfront.io/r/quiyetbrul/hrpHZyirTkfn/lc4-disassembler/) using C, converting machine code back into human-readable assembly instructions.)
+I saved ~200 bytes of RAM and ~1300 bytes of Flash, respectively, ~10% and ~4% reduction from my first attempt at this project.

 ## ✨ Features